testinggospels/camouflage/docs/external-helper.md

 {{/is}}
 ```

-- `name`, can be anything of your choosing.
-- `logic`, has to be an IIFE (Immediately Invoked Function Expression), inside an arrow function.
-The function has access to `request` and `logger` objects.
-The logic should return a value in accordance with your expectations from the function.

 !!!caution

-    If you plan to use any external dependencies in your code, you'd need to install them globally on the server Camouflage is hosted on.
+    If you plan to use any external dependencies in your code, you'd need to install them globally on the server Camouflage is hosted on, using `npm i -g package_name`.
 Before starting Camouflage, run  the following command:

     - `npm root -g`